McGill University: Admissions

-McGill University has a highly competitive acceptance rate of 38.1% and a graduate acceptance rate of 29.2%, with an enrolment rate of 19% of all applicants. | 22% of all students are enrolled in the Faculty of Arts, McGill's largest academic unit.
-Of the other larger faculties, the Faculty of Science enrols 15%, the Faculty of Medicine enrols 13%, the School of Continuing Studies enrols 12%, the Faculty of Engineering and the Desautels Faculty of Management enrol about 10% each.
+McGill University has an acceptance rate of 38.1 per cent and a graduate acceptance rate of 29.2 per cent, with an enrolment rate of 19 per cent of all applicants.
+22 per cent of all students are enrolled in the Faculty of Arts, McGill's largest academic unit.
+Of the other larger faculties, the Faculty of Science enrols 15 per cent, the Faculty of Medicine enrols 13 per cent, the School of Continuing Studies enrols 12 per cent, the Faculty of Engineering and the Desautels Faculty of Management enrol about 10 per cent each.
 The remainder of all students are enrolled in McGill's smaller schools, including the Faculty of Agricultural and Environmental Sciences, Faculty of Dentistry, Faculty of Medicine, Faculty of Education, Faculty of Law, Schulich School of Music, and the Faculty of Religious Studies.
 Since the 1880s, McGill has been affiliated with three Theological Colleges; the Montreal Diocesan Theological College (Anglican Church of Canada), The Presbyterian College, Montreal (Presbyterian Church in Canada), and United Theological College (United Church of Canada).
 The university's Faculty of Religious Studies maintains additional affiliations with other theological institutions and organizations, such as the Montreal School of Theology.

 Undergraduate

-McGill undergraduates have the highest average entering grades of any Canadian university.
-Among admitted students, the median Quebec CEGEP R-score was 31.9, while the median grade 12 averages for students entering McGill from outside of Quebec ranged between 93.2% and 94.4% (A).
+Among Canadian universities, McGill undergraduates have the second highest average entering grades among high school and CEGEP students entering from their home province.
+Among admitted students, the median Quebec CEGEP R-score was 31.9, while the median grade 12 averages for students entering McGill from outside of Quebec ranged between 93.2 per cent and 94.4 per cent (A).
 For American students, the median SAT scores in the verbal, mathematics, and writing sections were 730, 730, and 730, respectively.
 The median ACT score was 32.

 Law

 Due to its bilingual nature, McGill's law school does not require applicants to sit the LSAT, which is only offered in English.
 For students who submitted LSAT scores in the September 2019 entering class, the median LSAT score was 163 (87.8th percentile) out of a possible 180 points.
-Of those students who entered with a bachelor's degree, the median GPA was 86% (3.8/4.0), and of those students entering from CEGEP, the average R-score was 34.29.
+Of those students who entered with a bachelor's degree, the median GPA was 86 per cent (3.8/4.0), and of those students entering from CEGEP, the average R-score was 34.29.

 Medicine

-For medical students in the 2020 entering class, of those students who entered with a bachelor's degree, the average GPA was 3.88 out of 4.0, and of those students entering from CEGEP, the average R-score was 37.10.
-McGill does not require applicants to its medical programme to sit the MCAT if they have an undergraduate degree from a Canadian university.
+For medical students in the 2024 entering class, of those students who entered with a bachelor's degree, the average GPA was 3.89 out of 4.0, and of those students entering from CEGEP, the average R-score was 35.69.
+McGill does not require applicants to its medical programme to sit the MCAT if they have an undergraduate degree from a Canadian University.

 MBA

 In the Desautels Faculty of Management's MBA program, applicants had an average GMAT score of 670 and an average GPA of 3.3.
 MBA students had an average age of 28, and five years of work experience.
-95% of MBA students are bilingual and 60% are trilingual.
+95 per cent of MBA students are bilingual and 60 per cent are trilingual.